-The RSLF consists of amounts received by the Commissioner by way of security bonds, and other amounts paid into the RSLF under the Retail and Commercial Leases Act 1995 (the Act).
+The RSLF consists of amounts received by the Commissioner by way of security bonds, and other amounts paid into the RSLF under the Act.
 Income derived from the investment of the RSLF may be applied towards the costs of administering the Act, enforcing the Act and education of lessors and lessees about their statutory and contractual rights and obligations as approved by the responsible Minister.